 Longer term loans tend to have slightly higher interest rates.
 Whereas, loans over shorter periods of time, like just 1 year, tend to have the lowest interest rates, but will typically see higher monthly payments.

-Luckily, the Federal Funds interest rate, the benchmark interest rate set by the United States Treasury, is currently at 0.00%, so it’s a great time to get a personal loan.
+Luckily, the Federal Funds interest rate, the benchmark interest rate set by the United States Treasury, is currently at 0.00%, so interest rates can only go up from here.